binary-com/python-deriv-api/docs/usage_examples.md

 ### unsubscribe the deriv api stream

-There are 2 wasy to unsubscribe deriv api stream
+There are 2 ways to unsubscribe deriv api stream

-1. by `dispose` all sequence subscriptions
+- by `dispose` all sequence subscriptions
 ```
     # creating a rxpy sequence object to represent deriv api streams
     source_tick_50 = await api.subscribe({'ticks': 'R_50'})